GLOBAL MARKETS-Equities slump, led by energy as oil hits 5-1/2-year lows

 a possible Greek exit from the euro zone, also rattled European

-of 91.775.
-The euro fell to a near nine-year low against the
+91.775.
+The euro hit a near nine-year low against the dollar of

 Weaker oil prices and the stronger dollar weighed on